AudunBorgersen/tmu/docs/tutorials/devcontainers/devcontainers.md

 - Docker installed on your local machine. **Optional - When not using remote SSH**
 - Visual Studio Code installed.
-- Remote - Containers extension installed in VSCode.
+- Dev Containers extension installed in VSCode.
 - Ensure Git is installed on your system.
 This guide utilizes Git Bash for command execution across all operating systems, including Windows.

 # 1. SSH Configuration